 Distance education comprises various forms of flexible learning, ranging from traditional correspondence courses to web-based learning and use of various digital media.
 The courses cover all levels of training.

-The Norwegian Association for Distance Education (NADE) is a nationwide organisation for institutions that provide distance education.
+Flexible Education Norway (FUN) is a nationwide organisation for institutions that provide distance education.

 Folk high schools